streem/pbandk/examples/browser-js/README.md

 This will start bundle everything with webpack and start a development web server usually at http://localhost:8080/.
 See the code for more details.

+Note: to update the synced proto files run `gradle gitQuery`